jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### Important Git settings

-1. When we make commits, Git needs to know who you are.
+1. Git needs to know who you are.
    Configure identity information Git will use when we commit:

    ```bash